Aqua (band): 1996–1998: Aquarium and international breakthrough

-1999–2001: Aquarius, Mattel controversy, and hiatus
+1999–2006: Aquarius, lawsuit and split up

-Aqua were relatively quiet during 1999, deciding to concentrate on recording Aquarius.
-According to promotional interviews with the group, over 30 songs were recorded for the album, although eventually only twelve made it onto the final version.
-The group released their second album Aquarius in February 2000.
-The album instantly proved popular with their fan base, despite some changes to their sound.
+According to promotional interviews with the group, over 30 songs were recorded for Aquarius, out of which only twelve made it onto the final version.
+The group released their second album in February 2000.
 Aquarius contained several different musical styles.
-Tracks such as "Cartoon Heroes" and "Bumble Bees" preserved the pop sound of their debut album.
-"Cartoon Heroes" was released as the first single, and sold well across Europe and Australia, reaching #1 in Denmark, #7 in the United Kingdom, and #16 in Australia.
-The song is often best remembered for its music video.
-Aqua released their follow-up single "Around the World" in June 2000, although it was not as successful as "Cartoon Heroes", peaking at #26 in the UK and #35 in Australia.
-Despite this, it reached the top spot in Denmark.
-Although not expected at the time, "Around the World" would be Aqua's final UK single release.
+"Cartoon Heroes" was released as the first single, and sold well across Europe and Australia, reaching No. 1 in Denmark, No. 7 in the United Kingdom, and No. 16 in Australia.
+The follow-up single "Around the World" was released in June 2000, and peaked at No. 26 in the UK and No. 35 in Australia.
+It reached the top spot in Denmark.
+"Around the World" would be Aqua's final UK single release.

+In December 2000, Mattel filed a lawsuit against the group's record label Mattel v.
+MCA Records, 296 F.3d 894 9th Cir.
+2002, claiming that "Barbie Girl" had damaged the reputation of the Barbie brand.
+Judge Alex Kozinski, writing for the United States Court of Appeals for the Ninth Circuit, upheld the district court finding the use of Mattel's trademark in "Barbie Girl" fell within the non-commercial use exemption to the Federal Trademark Dilution Act.
+Judge Kozinski concluded his opinion by writing, "The parties are advised to chill."

 Aqua released "Bumble Bees" as a single in Scandinavia, Europe and Australia, achieving reasonable success.
-"We Belong to the Sea" followed as a fourth single in even fewer nations, failing to chart in most countries.
-At one stage, "Freaky Friday" was planned as a potential follow-up single for release in early 2001, but it was cancelled.
-Aqua then decided that they would concentrate on starting work on their third album, as opposed to releasing further singles from Aquarius.
-Aqua spent the first few months of 2001 touring around the world, and working on material for their third album.
+"We Belong to the Sea" followed as a fourth single in fewer nations, failing to chart in most countries.
+Aqua spent the first few months of 2001 touring internationally, and working on material for their third album.
 The group also performed at the Eurovision Song Contest 2001, collaborating with the Safri Duo and providing the music during the voting stages of the competition.
 This performance also caused controversy, as a number of offensive phrases and gestures were added during the performance of "Barbie Girl" (which was involved in a major lawsuit).
 During a couple of low-key events in Denmark the group performed live versions of songs intended for inclusion on the third album, including "Couch Potato" and "Shakin' Stevens Is a Superstar", the latter a tribute to the 1980s performer Shakin' Stevens.
-The songs were said to have incorporated a rock sound into their music.

-In December 2000, Mattel filed a lawsuit against the group's record label Mattel v.
-MCA Records, 296 F.3d 894 9th Cir.
-2002, claiming that "Barbie Girl" had damaged the reputation of the Barbie brand.
-Judge Alex Kozinski writing for the United States Court of Appeals for the Ninth Circuit upheld the district court finding the use of Mattel's trademark in "Barbie Girl" fell within the noncommercial use exemption to the Federal Trademark Dilution Act.
-Judge Kozinski concluded his opinion by writing, "The parties are advised to chill."
+Aqua split up in 2001.